|

 7 Pot Bubblegum red calyx

-We found that the calyx doesn’t turn red unless you allow the peppers to sit on the plant for a week or more after the peppers ripen.
+I found that the calyx doesn’t turn red unless you allow the peppers to sit on the plant for a week or more after the peppers ripen.
 It would be very fun to watch this happen in a timelapse video – this might be a fun winter project for us.

 The color will eventually make its way up the stem as well (if you can wait that long before picking).
 These traits make the Bubblegum pepper plant a standout in the garden.

 However, this could have been due to the exceptionally hot and wet summer that we had when we grew our first plant.
-Nearby plants certainly produced better yields than the Bubblegum plant.
+Nearby plants certainly produced better yields than the bubblegum plant.

 7 Pot Bubblegum Scoville Heat Level